Enigma (Thai TV series): Production

-In November 2022, Sataporn Panichraksapong, managing director of GMMTV announced plans to invest in a 51% stake in Parbdee Taweesuk Co., Ltd. in an effort to grow its business model.
-This collaboration is expected to raise the potential to create and produce more quality series and increase the reach of Thai content to a wider audience around the world.
+In November 2022, Sataporn Panichraksapong, managing director of GMMTV, announced plans to invest 51% in Parbdee Taweesuk Co., Ltd. in an effort to grow its business model.
+This collaboration was expected to raise the potential to create and produce more quality series and increase the reach of Thai content to a wider audience around the world.
 Producers Kamthorn Lorjitramnuay, Puchong Tuntisungwaragul, and Patha Thongpa represent Parbdee in the signing.

 Enigma is one of the television drama series produced by Parbdee that was showcased by GMMTV during their DIVERSELY YOURS event on November 22, 2022, at Union Hall Bangkok.

-After a period of pre-production, filming for the TV series officially started on February 20, 2023.
-The filming of the series concluded after approximately four months, with the final day of filming taking place on May 31, 2023.
+After a period of pre-production, filming officially started on February 20, 2023, and concluded after approximately four months, with the final day of filming taking place on May 31, 2023.

 On July 8, 2023, a special episode featuring behind-the-scenes footage and an interview with the actors aired on GMM25.

-This sequel was announced at the GMMTV 2024 UP & ABOVE PART 1 event on October 18, 2023, at Union Hall Bangkok.
-Metawin Opas-iamkajorn returns to reprise his role as Ajin.
-Enigma Black Stage is scheduled to air in July 2025.
+The sequel Enigma Black Stage was announced at the GMMTV 2024 UP & ABOVE PART 1 event on October 18, 2023, at Union Hall Bangkok.
+Metawin Opas-iamkajorn reprised his role as Ajin.
+Enigma Black Stage aired in July 2025.